 People and companies alike believe that AI is a saving grace– a system that replaces the human element, but keeps the human touch.
 Yet the real AI is somewhere in the middle.
 The middle ground of AI for many companies has been a smooth way to leverage a better customer experience.

 In terms of AI in the Contact Center industry this enhanced customer experience has come in the form of programmed automation.
-Whether that be a live chat, programmed email triggers, or an IVR system.
+Whether that be a live chat, programmed email triggers, an IVR system, or even an AI Dialer.
 However, increasingly customers are left in the dust with the frustration that AI brings.

 Many chat response systems do not have the machine learning capabilities to debut solutions to complex problems.
 Leaving customers stuck in a vicious cycle where they are fighting IVR systems & live chat systems just to finally get to a human responder.